Taiwo-Rachael/Hotel-Reservation-Analysis-with-SQL/README.md

 5. What Market segment was generating the highest average price per room?
 6. What was the highest and lowest lead time for reservations?

-The analysis provided answer to these questions and others, providing valuable insights and helping the business understand the reservation behaviours of their customers.
+The analysis provided answer to these questions and others, providing valuable insights and helping the business understand the reservation behaviour of their customers.

 # Insights Presentation
 The insights from this analysis were presented to stakeholders through a PowerPoint and Video Presentation, highlighting key findings and providing recommendations for optimization.